The IRB office utilizes an initial pre-review screening process, during which an IRB analyst reviews each submission for completeness and compliance.

 The IRB may request additional corrective action plans or request that the QIU conduct a directed site visit.
 The committee may also suspend or terminate IRB approval, among other actions.

-An expiration date is clearly listed on the approval letter.
+When applicable, an expiration date is clearly listed on the approval letter.
 More information on how the IRB calculates expiration dates is available on the Study Expiration Dates and Extended Approval Criteria page.
 Although the iRIS system sends courtesy renewal reminders prior to the expiration date, it is the investigator's responsibility to keep track of the expiration date and initiate the continuing review process sufficiently early.

 The UCSF approval letters issued via iRIS are not signed by a member of the IRB.
 However, these letters and other available information comply with all regulatory requirements.
 Similar letters are in use at other institutions and the letters comply with past guidance we received from the Association for Accreditation of Human Research Protection Programs (AAHRPP).
 We will not issue separate letters complying with additional requests from sponsors.

 The IRB approval letter does not list the items that were approved with the submission.
 Investigators can obtain a list of these items by following the instructions listed below.

 iRIS a closed system and falls under FDA 21 CFR Part 11 (Electronic Records; Electronic Signatures).